How To Heal From Past Trauma And Wounds

 Maybe you found out that you were adopted.
 Suddenly, the life you thought was yours seems like a lie.
 You might feel that you weren’t wanted or weren’t good enough for your birth parents.

-Your Past Can Be a Source of Baggage
+Your Past Can Be A Source Of Baggage

 Your childhood can create baggage.
 If you had an abusive parent, you might struggle to trust others.
 Perhaps you overreact with anger as a way of protecting yourself.
 Maybe you’re afraid to stand up for yourself today because of what happened.